LeFalko/detect_CS/README.md

 By running this cell, you can train your network.
 It can take a while depending on the size of your data.

-### 6: Downloading weights
+### <a name="download-weights">6: Downloading weights</a>

 After your network is done with training, you can run this cell to download the weights and select your preferred folder to save them in.
+The weights does not have any filename extension (such as .txt, .mat).
 This is the last step in your browser.
 You can return to the GUI after completing it.

 <div style="text-align: right">